olwend/CV/Olwen.md

 #### Makers Academy (DEC 2016 - MARCH 2017)

-- Curiosity and hunger for "souped up ways" of approaching test driven development projects.
 - As a a remote student I have proven ability as a self motivated problem solver and independent learner.
 - All projects have been delivered with attention to software craftmanship using TDD, SOLID, DRY in MVC frameworks.
 - Ruby, Rails, Javascript, Node.js, Rspec, Capybara, Cucumber, Jasmine